Deployment

 Use this when the operator, the TUI, and the agent all live on the same host.

-This is useful when the agent expects an HTTP endpoint or when you want to keep the MCP runtime isolated.
+This is useful when the agent expects an HTTP endpoint or when you want to keep the Link runtime isolated.

 Requirements:

-- shared socket directory mounted into the MCP container
+- shared socket directory mounted into the Link container

 Example: